August 29, 2025

 5. Order completeness

 Order completeness assesses whether shipments arrive with the correct quantities, labeling, packaging, and documentation.
-Incomplete or inaccurate orders lead to delays, added workload, and customer dissatisfaction.
+Incomplete or inaccurate orders lead to delays and added workload.
 High completeness scores reduce administrative effort and enable smoother operations.

 Use cases: Monitoring order accuracy, managing fulfillment issues, or tracking invoice discrepancies